alsyundawy/quotr/README.md

 ## QUOTR
-Quotr is a free and open-source PHP quotation generator that is capable of creating HTML, PDF, and DOCX quotations.
+Quotr is a free and open-source PHP quotation generator that is capable of creating HTML, PDF, DOCX, and PNG quotations.
 It is a simple and fuss-free package, giving developers a quick boost with their quotation generation needs.
 <br><br>

 ## :camera: SCREENSHOTS & QUOTATION TEMPLATES